-Both McLaren Health Plan and MCIR are sending reminders to your patients encouraging them to receive these important immunizations.
-Your McLaren Health Plan patients are eligible to be entered into a quarterly iPod[®] drawing if they receive all of their adolescent immunizations by their 13th birthday.
+Both MHP and MCIR are sending reminders to your patients encouraging them to receive these important immunizations.
+Your MHP patients are eligible to be entered into a quarterly iPod® drawing if they receive all of their adolescent immunizations by their thirteenth birthday.

-VACCINE AGE Human Papillomavirus Vaccine (HPV) 11-12 years old (3 doses) Menigococcal (MCV) 11-13 years old Diphtheria-Tetanus-Pertussis (DTAP) 11-13 years old
+VACCINE AGE Human Papillomavirus Vaccine (HPV) 11-13 years old (3 doses) Menigococcal (MCV) 11-13 years old Tetanus, Diphtheria, Pertussis (TDap) 11-13 years old

-Well Child Visits - Increased Reimbursement!
+Well-Child Visits - Increased Reimbursement!

 MHP is committed to appropriate health screenings that aid in the promotion of healthy lifestyles.
-MHP frequently contacts our members' parents through newsletters, outreach telephone calls, and mailings to remind them of the importance of such screenings.
+MHP frequently contacts our members' parents through newsletters, outreach telephone calls and mailings to remind them of the importance of such screenings.

-Did you know that you can easily turn a sick visit into a well child visit?
-When you have a MHP member in your office for a sick visit who is also due for a well child visit, simply incorporate the elements of a well child exam into the visit, and bill MHP for both the sick and well child services performed.
+Did you know that you can easily turn a sick visit into a well-child visit?
+When you have an MHP member in your office for a sick visit who is also due for a well-child visit, simply incorporate the elements of a well-child exam into the visit, and bill MHP for both the sick and well-child services performed.
 You can do this by adding modifier 25 to the sick visit and you will be reimbursed for both services.

-Well child visits must include physical, mental, developmental, hearing, and vision components, and other tests to detect potential problems.
+Well-child visits must include physical, mental, developmental, hearing and vision components, and other tests to detect potential problems.

-Please bill age-appropriate well child codes as indicated below.
-When these services are provided to a MHP Medicaid member, MHP reimburses you at a higher rate than the Medicaid fee schedule.
-These well child visit codes are now reimbursed at \$101.00 per visit.
+Please bill age-appropriate well-child codes as indicated below.
+When these services are provided to an MHP Medicaid member, MHP reimburses you at a higher rate than the Medicaid fee schedule.
+These well-child visit codes are now reimbursed at \$101 per visit.

 Age New Patient Established Patient

-Early childhood (1-4 Years) 99382 99392
+Early childhood (1-4 years) 99382 99392

-Late childhood (5-11 Years) 99383 99393
+Late childhood (5-11 years) 99383 99393

-As another way of ensuring that our members receive this important well child exam, MHP will reimburse you for one well child visit each calendar year.
-You don't have to wait a full calendar year to perform a well child visit.
+As another way of ensuring that our members receive this important well-child exam, MHP will reimburse you for one well-child visit each calendar year.
+You don't have to wait a full calendar year to perform a well-child visit.

-Coping with Chronic Illness and Depression
+Chronic Illness and Depression

 For millions of people, chronic illnesses and depression are facts of life.
-A chronic illness is a condition that lasts for a very long time and usually cannot be cured completely, although some illnesses can be controlled through diet, exercise, and certain medications.
-Examples of chronic illnesses include diabetes, heart disease, arthritis, kidney disease, HIV/AIDS, lupus, and multiple sclerosis.
+A chronic illness is a condition that lasts for a very long time and usually cannot be cured completely.
+However, some illnesses can be controlled through diet, exercise and certain medications.
+Examples of chronic illnesses include diabetes, heart disease, arthritis, kidney disease, HIV/AIDS, lupus and multiple sclerosis.